Pandint/Pandint.github.io/_pages/about.md

 Hi!
 My name is Haiyu Zhao.
 I’m a Ph.D. student from College of Computer Science, Sichuan University, China.
 Currently, I’m a student of Professor [Peng](http://pengxi.me).

 My major interests include Image Restoration and Video Restoration.
 Now, I focus on all-in-one image and video restoration and try to develop light and effective models for all restoration tasks.
+For more insights on all-in-one image/video restoration, please refer to our repository: [All-in-one Image/Video Restoration Summary](https://github.com/XLearning-SCU/Awesome-All-In-One-Image-Restoration).

 # 🔥 News